-In going back to the definition of SingleOrDefault, the source is PersonListBox.
-Items (which is a collection that implements IEnumerable<object>).
 The predicate is our conditional expression.
-The parameter for our lambda expression is "object p".
-The type is object because this is the type of our collection (the TSource).
+The parameter for our lambda expression is "Person p".
+The type is Person because this is the type of our collection that we're operating on (the source).

 The body of our lambda expression is a comparison of the FirstName and LastName properties.
-Notice that we have to cast our "p" to a Person since it comes in as type object.